SoftChef/vuejs2-breadcrumbs/README.md

             nodes() {
                 const breadcrumb_name = this.current_route || this.$route.name
                 if (breadcrumb_name) {
-                    // this.$breadcrumbs() can get nodes by name and parameters return this.$breadcrumbs(breadcrumb_name, this.params)
+                    // this.$breadcrumbs() can get the nodes by name and parameters return this.$breadcrumbs(breadcrumb_name, this.params)
                 } else {
                     return []